How Hazel Technologies keeps fresh fruit and vegetables from spoiling

 The biodegradable and non-toxic packaging inserts allow farmers to extend the sale-ability of their fruits and vegetables without having to spray on any chemical solutions, Mouat said.
 And besides reducing food waste, his startup aims to help farmers sell into new markets.
 “The geographic range of produce distribution is limited by shelf-life.
 If I’m a Florida grower of starfruit, it’s hard to sell it in Vancouver.
 This technology allows me to get it all the way there in shape where customers and consumers will want it,” the CEO said.

 In recent weeks, Hazel Technologies raised $800,000 to ramp up manufacturing, while developing new products.
 Rhapsody Venture Partners led the seed round joined by the VentureWell Foundation and Valley Oak investments.
-The company, which was started at Northwestern University, has also attained SBIR grant funding via the USDA, previously.
+The company, which was started by Northwestern University alumni, also attained SBIR grant funding via the USDA previously.

 Hazel Technologies’ investor Niko Hrdy, with Valley Oak Investments, said one reason he backed the company was that its products work with farmers’ and shippers’ existing infrastructure.
 “Their solutions are low cost with substantial, easy-to-measure benefits,” Hrdy said.
 “Many shippers and growers are already looking for new ways to ship food further, enter new markets, extend the growing season, and have less food rejected at the retail level.”